emdeekey/logic/README.md

-# Logic Gates for PHP
+# Logic Gates and Criteria Tree for PHP

 - AND
 - OR